E5

 Safety first: Unplug the carpet cleaner and remove both tanks.

 - Clean the dirty tank: Remove the dirty water tank and open any internal float chamber.
 Rinse thoroughly with warm water to remove soap residue, hair, and debris.
-Ensure the float moves freely up and down.
+Ensure the float moves freely.

 - Check float magnet: Many Electrolux tanks use a magnet in the float to trigger a reed switch.
 Confirm the magnet is still attached and not corroded.